stevedatadog/katacoda-scenarios/synthetics-cicd/1-catch-regressions/finish.md

 In the next half of this course, you will learn how to use the Datadog Synthetics API to automatically run tests as part of your CI/CD pipeline to catch regressions before your users see them.

-Click the **Continue** button below to start the second part of this course.
+Click the **Next** button below to start the second part of this course.